Contemporary East Asian Studies (M.A.)

 - BA/ bachelor’s degree (or equivalent) in Social or Political Sciences or Economy with a minimum grade average of 2.5 according to the German grading system

-- English language proficiency “C1 level” (as to Common European Framework of Reference for Languages: Learning, Teaching, Assessment)
+- English language proficiency “C1 level” (according to Common European Framework of Reference for Languages: Learning, Teaching, Assessment)

 We are looking for highly qualified international students with excellent skills and motivation to take on the challenges of this demanding study program.
-Successful applicants who fulfil the prerequisites are strongly recommended to accept the invitation for an interview to test their aptitude and motivation for the study program (candidates from abroad can be interviewed via video-conference).
-After the evaluation process the most promising candidates are granted admission to the MA CEAS.
+After submitting their application, successful applicants who fulfil the prerequisites are invited for an interview in the second stage to test their aptitude and motivation for the study program (candidates from abroad can be interviewed via video-conference).
+After the evaluation process, the most promising candidates are offered a place in our MA CEAS.

 Sept 15 for EU citizens

-Students completing the MA degree will be prepared
+Students completing the MA degree in MA CEAS are qualified

 - for further studies at the doctoral level,

-- for high-level positions in multinational corporations, in politics – including political consulting –, governmental and non-governmental think-tanks, and international organisations where intensive knowledge of East Asia and language competency is in high demand.
+- for high-level positions in multinational corporations, in politics (including political consulting), in governmental and non-governmental think tanks and institutions, and in international organizations where intensive knowledge of East Asia and language competency is in high demand.